AlphaEye420/DayZ-Modwork/Server_Tools/Expansion_TraderZone_Tools/readme.md

 ### Expansion TraderZone Restocking App
 **(Stand Alone - 3rd Party C# Console App)**
+* Restocks Traderzones in several ways you set yourself - can also reset inventories for wipe
 * See Readme(s) in folder for how this amazingly simple yet very powerful app works
 * Requires Windows .NET 8 framework
 * Notepad++ Language Coloration included for the logs the app creates